RakhithJK/roundcube-roundcubemail-wiki/FAQ.md

 # Frequently Asked Questions

+## How to export multiple email messages at once?

+It is possible with zipdownload plugin.
+With the plugin enabled and its `zipdownload_selection` option configured, you will be able to download multiple selected messages in one archive file.
+A new More > Download menu will contain three new options.
+Note that maximum size of the archive can be specified in configuration.

 ## "server certificate verification failed" on Composer install

 This error can appear when installing Roundcube's dependencies via Composer, including the `kolab/Net_LDAP3` package from git.kolab.org.